ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ## Supported `@Input` properties

-The following `@Input` properties are supported by the CKEditor 5 component for Angular 2+:
+The following `@Input` properties are supported by the CKEditor 5 rich text editor component for Angular:

 ### `editor` (required)